pinkocto/supermicro-setup/README.md

 - What do you want to do with Ubuntu?: `install Ubuntu`
 - How would you like to install Ubunto?: `Interactive installation`
 - What apps would you like to install to start with?: `Default selection`
-- How do you want to install Ubunto?: `Erase disk and install Ubuntu` (Please check if it is "Advanced features: None.")
+- How do you want to install Ubunto?: `Erase disk and install Ubuntu` (Check "Advanced features: None.")
 - Create your account

 ```python